 Bike maps and guides are also effective encouragement tools.
-They are described in the next Education and Promotion program, below (under Regional Bicycle Guide & Map).
+They are described in the next Education and Promotion program.

 Existing Education and Safety Programs

 Safety is a major concern of both existing and potential bicyclists.
 For those who ride, it is typically an on-going concern or even a distraction.
 For those who don't ride, it is one of the most compelling reasons not to ride.